mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-01-week_1_programme.md

 - **Morning: Jupyter Notebooks**
-  - Leo leads with help from Mark and Sam
+  - Leo leads with help from Sam ± Mark

 - **Afternoon: Installing software and Conda environments**
   - Leo leads with help from Sam ± Mark